 The LS45 offers large format video.
 When we say "large format", we refer to the still camera terms.
 A typically video useage of the term "large format" would be called "small format" by still photographers.

-The LS45 video has sharper bigger pixels, so it enlarges well to 4k.
-We inlcude a NN enlarging program with the camera that will enlarge the video to 4k.
+The LS45 video has sharper, bigger pixels, so it enlarges well to 4k.
+We include an NN enlarging program with the camera that will enlarge the video to 4k.

-The LS45 is the largest video sensor other than the LS911.
+The LS45 has the largest video sensor other than the LS911.

 The current format saved is linear lossless unprocessed RAW, it needs external processing to output to various formats.
 We also make a real time small video file to help preview composition.

-The LS45 is 2802 pixels wide.
-Since the pixels are big and sharp they enlarge well to around double the width.
+The LS45 is 2802-pixels wide.
+Since the pixels are big and sharp, they enlarge well to double the width and height.
 Then you can downsample to 4k.

 Here's a still frame from a video and the enlarged example.
 Both crops are unsharpened, but the enlarging process seems to automatically sharpen images: click to get the full JPEG

 The camera has a USB3 storage port out.
 We are using USB Enclosures for m.2 drives which are fast enough to record RAW video.
 The max data rate for full frame RAW video is around 390 MB/s.
-In a commercial enviroment you would take the drive from the camera, put in a PC and process, while a new USB drive would be put into the camera.
+In a commercial environment, you would take the drive from the camera then put in a PC and process, while a new USB drive would be put into the camera.
 You would want a fast PC with a good Nvidia GPU for enlarging quickly.